aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ```

 ## Importing existing subnet
-Import existing subnet using `Subnet.fromSubnetId()` with limitation of not selecting subnets onePerAz.
+Import existing subnet using `Subnet.fromSubId()` with limitation of not selecting subnets onePerAz.
 Making AZ property optional for `SubnetAttributes`.
 Use this when do not want to select subnets based on AZ.